 Studying for a degree is an investment in your future employability.
 Many of our students receive scholarships that provide financial help towards the cost of their studies.

 For home students there are no costs at the point of entry and tuition fee loans are available to cover the cost of the fee.
-Graduates will only start to repay tuition fee loans once they are earning over £21,000 per year.

 For detailed information designed to help you understand the financial side of undergraduate study by explaining what you will have to pay and what support is available both from the government and from The University of Manchester please see the student finance page.